scottgeleas/Healthy-Mongoose/README.md

 # Healthy-Mongoose
 This application allows you to track your workouts and reach your fitness goals.
-When you visit you can continue with a past workout, or make a new one.
-After creating a workout and adding exercises, you can see how your stats increase for each exercise you add.
-When you visit the dashboard page, you will see the combined stats of the past seven workouts.
+When you visit you can add exercises to your last workout or make a new one.
+After adding exercises, you can track your progress via the stats page.
+In the stats page, you will see the combined weight lifted, and the duration for each of the past seven workouts.
 Healthy Mongoose makes it easy to stay in shape!

 ![Fitness Tracker](public/images/fitnesstracker.png)
 ![Add Exercise](public/images/addexercises.png)